Breaking the Simplification Bottleneck in Amortized Neural Symbolic Regression: Method

-Our framework relies on three synergistic components: (1) \textsc{SimpliPy}, a novel pattern-matching engine that reduces algebraic simplification to efficient lookups and cancellations; (2) a synchronous, high-throughput data generation pipeline that leverages \textsc{SimpliPy} to produce a vast stream of simplified training samples; and (3) a specialized encoder-decoder Transformer architecture.
+\camready{We frame SR as a set-to-sequence task in which a transformer encoder-decoder model learns to approximate the posterior distribution $p(\bm{\tau} \given \mathcal{D})$ over expressions (i.e. token sequences in prefix notation) $\bm{\tau}$ given datasets $\mathcal{D}$. } Our framework comprises three components: (1) \textsc{SimpliPy}, a \camready{rule-based} engine that reduces algebraic simplification to \camready{pattern matching} and cancellations; (2) a synchronous, high-throughput data-generation and training pipeline; and (3) a specialized encoder-decoder Transformer.